Mahindra Blues Festival: History

-Although the festival has attracted a number of prominent blues musicians and legends over the years, Buddy Guy remains an integral part of the festival.
+Although the festival has attracted a number of prominent blues musicians over the years, Guy remains an integral part of the festival.
 He has headlined several editions of the festival, including its 10th anniversary in 2020.
-One of the festival venue's three stages has also been named the "Polka Dot Parlour" in honor of the musician's iconic polka dotted guitar and shirts.
+One of the festival venue's three stages has also been named the "Polka Dot Parlour" in honor of the musician's polka dotted guitar and shirts.

-Apart from the international musicians who grace the stage each year, local stalwarts including Blackstratblues and Soulmate are regular features on the lineup.
+Apart from the international musicians who grace the stage each year, local stalwarts including Blackstratblues and Soulmate are regular features in the line-up.

 In 2015, for its fifth edition, the Mahindra Blues Festival inaugurated a new tradition - the Mahindra Blues Band Hunt.
 This annual competition recognizes local talent.
 The winners of the Band Hunt are given the opportunity to perform at the Garden Stage between the headlining sets in that year's edition of the festival.

-In 2020, for the festival's 10th anniversary, Oranjuice Entertainment teamed up with the Indian NGO Nanhi Kali for their "Blues in Schools initiative.
+In 2020, for the festival's 10th anniversary, Oranjuice Entertainment teamed up with the Indian NGO Nanhi Kali for their "Blues in Schools initiative".
 The Mahindra Blues team taught school girls from underprivileged backgrounds how to play the harmonica.
-11 of these students were chosen to perform at the festival at the Garden Stage.
+11 of these students were chosen to perform at the festival on the Garden Stage.